-- Digesting organic matter contained in the sample through oxidation, hydrolysis or enzymatic reactions makes separation of plastic particles easier. - Removing biofilms formed on the surface of plastic particles or non-plastic material, if present, is expected to make material identification by spectral optical instruments more accurate (see §3.5). - On the other hand, there are reports of plastics deteriorating when strong acids are used to digest organic substances (e.g., Miller et al., 2017; Hurley et al., 2018; GESAMP 2019). - In ILC2017, six out of the 12 laboratories conducted organic matter digestion as a pretreatment: among these, three laboratories conducted digestion using hydrogen peroxide and divalent iron solvent (H2O2, Fe2+), one laboratory used only hydrogen peroxide (H2O2), one laboratory conducted alkaline digestion using potassium hydroxide (KOH), and one laboratory conducted biochemical digestion using corolase enzyme.
-Advantages and disadvantages of various biological digestions and chemical treatments are shown in Table 3-1. - When comparing errors in the measurement results between laboratories that conducted organic substance digestion and laboratories that did not, there was no systematically significant difference in particle quantity measurement results.
-Consequently, from the viewpoint of harmonization, microplastic measurement results can be compared regardless of whether digestion was performed or not. - It should be noted that, however, that in ILC2017, there was a case in which aggregation of particles due to the gluing effect of biological residue was observed because of insufficient digestion. - Among the particle quantity and weight measurements in ILC2017, the results for particles of less than 1 mm among laboratories that did not conduct digestion tended to be underestimated compared to the design value.
+- Digestion is an effective method when sampling is performed where there are many organic substances.
+Digesting organic matter can be performed through oxidation, hydrolysis or enzymatic reactions to make separation of plastic particles easier. - Removing biofilms formed on the surface of plastic particles or non-plastic material makes material identification by spectral optical instruments more accurate (see Section 3.5). - Plastics can deteriorate when strong acids are used to digest organic substances (e.g., Miller et al., 2017; Hurley et al., 2018; GESAMP 2019). - In the ILC, six out of the 12 laboratories conducted organic matter digestion as a pretreatment: among these, three laboratories conducted digestion using hydrogen peroxide and divalent iron solvent (H2O2, Fe2+), one laboratory used only hydrogen peroxide (H2O2), one laboratory conducted alkaline digestion using potassium hydroxide (KOH), and one laboratory conducted biochemical digestion using corolase enzyme.
+The advantages and disadvantages of various biological digestions and chemical treatments are shown in Table 3-1. - When comparing errors in the measurement results between laboratories that conducted organic substance digestion and laboratories that did not, there was no systematically significant difference in particle quantity measurement results.
+Consequently, from the viewpoint of harmonization, microplastic measurement results can be compared regardless of whether digestion was performed or not. - It should be noted that in the ILC, there was a case in which aggregation of particles occurred.
+This was observed because of insufficient digestion and remnant biological residue. - Among the particle number and weight measurements in the ILC, the results for particles of less than 1 mm among laboratories that did not conduct digestion tended to be underestimated compared to the design value.

-- Laboratories using digestion of organic substances reported more accurate values for particles mm.
-It is assumed that digestion makes it easier to pick out plastics. - When conducting digestion, depending on the purpose and equipment of the study and the state of non-plastic material in the sample, care should be taken to select conditions that do not cause deterioration of the plastics and avoid influence from digested biological residue (appropriate reagents, temperatures, digestion times, etc.).
+- Laboratories using the digestion of organic substances reported more accurate values for particles <1 mm.
+It is assumed that digestion makes it easier to isolating plastics. - When conducting digestion, depending on the purpose and equipment of the study, as well as the state of non-plastic material in the sample, care should be taken to select conditions that do not cause deterioration of the plastics and avoid influence from the digested biological residue (appropriate reagents, temperatures, digestion times, etc.).